Kanora

 Recording brief

 A highlight reel rather than a walkthrough.
 Show the library browsing naturally, a rip running in the background, a quick metadata correction, and music routing out to AirPlay.
-Nothing guided or explained — the app should look confident and unhurried.
+Nothing guided or explained.
+The app should look confident and unhurried.
 Shoot in 2x or with Focusee's zoom tracking so the interface reads cleanly on a small screen.

 i.